turbot/guardrails-docs/docs/getting-started/getting-started-azure/prepare-subscription/index.md

 ## Step 8: Create a ReadOnly role

 In the cloudshell, launch a text editor (e.g. `nano guardrails_reader_role.json`) and paste this JSON code, swapping in your subscription ID.
 (If needed you can use `az account show --query id --output tsv` to print the ID.)

+> [!NOTE]
+> You can use vim instead of nano

 ```json
 {